 Autism Awareness Month: ASD and Incontinence

-October is autism awareness month, so in recognition of this we’d like to take a deeper look at autism spectrum disorder (ASD) and incontinence.
+October is autism awareness month, so in recognition of this we’d like to take a deeper look at autism spectrum disorder (ASD) and incontinence, specifically in children.

 Autism spectrum disorder is a condition that has to do with brain development.
 Those with autism often have difficulties socializing and communicating, as well as having limited and repetitive behaviour.
 Autism will affect people differently when it comes to both severity and symptoms, hence “spectrum” being included in the name.